Kashif Bhatti

 Kashif Bhatti (born 25 July 1986) is a Pakistani cricketer who plays for Balochistan.
-He represented Karachi Kings in the second edition and Multan Sultans in 3rd season of Pakistan Super League.
+He represented Karachi Kings in the second edition and Quetta Gladiators in 11th season of Pakistan Super League.

 Domestic career

 He was the leading wicket-taker for Sui Southern Gas Company in the 2017–18 Quaid-e-Azam Trophy, with 49 dismissals in nine matches.

 In April 2018, he was named in Punjab's squad for the 2018 Pakistan Cup.
 He was the leading wicket-taker for Sui Southern Gas Company in the 2018–19 Quaid-e-Azam One Day Cup with fourteen wickets in five matches.
 He was also the leading wicket-taker for Sui Southern Gas Company in the 2018–19 Quaid-e-Azam Trophy, with 49 dismissals in eight matches.

 In March 2019, he was named in Punjab's squad for the 2019 Pakistan Cup.
 In September 2019, he was named in Sindh's squad for the 2019–20 Quaid-e-Azam Trophy tournament.

 In January 2021, he was named in Balochistan's squad for the 2020–21 Pakistan Cup.
 In October 2021, he signed to play for Ashcombe Park Cricket Club in the North Staffordshire and South Cheshire League in England for the 2022 season.